Identify your ideal target market – 5 questions to ask

 This is a much better option than being a little fish in an ocean competing against squillions of fishies of all sizes, all saying the same thing.
 Or worse – attacking each other.

-As the big fish in a bountiful pond, the wonderful, friendly fishies you swim with (your market) will notice you and even seek you out to help them.
+As the big fish in a bountiful pond, the wonderful, friendly fishies you swim with (your target market) will notice you and even seek you out to help them.
+Choosing to operate in a smaller market is what we call ‘niching'.
+You're choosing to marketing to a specific group of people (aka fishies).

-But how do you choose which bountiful pond to swim in?
+But how do you know how to “niche down” aka choose which bountiful pond to swim in?

 It's all about knowing who your target market is and then tailoring your marketing specifically to your bountiful pond fish friends.